kubb-labs/kubb/docs/getting-started/configure.md

 By setting the following options you can override the default behavior of Kubb and even extend it with your plugins.

 ### name
-Optional config name to show in CLI output.
+The name to display in the CLI output.

 |       |          |
 | ----: |:---------|